simplehx/ULP/README.md

 # ULP
 ## ULP: Unlabeled Location Prediction from Text

-Our paper is currently under anonymous peer review.
-We will provide more details after the paper is accepted.
+Our paper has been accepted by SIGIR 2025, and the complete code will be organized and released soon.